DonaldHays/rgbds-vscode/README.md

 The language support will automatically activate for any file with `.z80`, `.asm`, or `.inc` file extensions.

-### Using the Problem Matcher
+### Using the Problem Matchers

-The `rgbasm` problem matcher is named "rgbdserror".
-The following is an example of a build task that calls `make` and uses the problem matcher.
+The `rgbasm` problem matcher is named "rgbdserror", and the `rgblink` problem matcher is named "rgbdslinkerror".
+The following is an example of a build task that calls `make` and uses the problem matchers.

 ```JSON
 {